VargheseJaco/facebook-marketplaces-recommendation-ranking-system/README.md

 # Facebook Marketplace Recommendation Ranking System

 ## Description:
-Key technologies used: Python, Pandas
+Key technologies used: Python, Pandas, PIL

 Facebook Marketplace is a platform for buying and selling products on Facebook.